 The library staff will assist students, faculty and staff in locating materials at other libraries and will first seek to borrow materials from another member library in the CCLINC system.
-If no other CCLINC library can provide the material sought, the library staff may request it from libraries outside the system.
 CCLINC interlibrary loans usually arrive by state courier within a week.
 Interlibrary loans from outside the system are delivered by postal service and may take longer to arrive.